GigameshGarages/AeonNet/README.md

 # AeonNet
-After a brief interlude, I am really delighted to be back in action in the aeternity ecosystem.
-I really enjoyed coding smart contracts in Sophia with Time Value Tokens as an NFT with a basic Property Verifier together with a Hash Time Locked Contract (HTLC).
+AeonNet is a Time Locked Trade Tokenisation Platform written in Sophia Smart Contracts with Time Value Tokens as an NFT with a basic Property Verifier together with a Hash Time Locked Contract (HTLC).
 This prototype is named as 'AeonNet'.
 It was an double delight to win the esteemed Human DeFi Hackathon prizes for this idea.

 ## Summary
 - Convergent and Coherent Tangible Time Value ( Non - Fungible ) Tokens Powered by Aeternity Protocol Hash Time Locked Contracts (HTLC).